-When someone suggests you invest in a particular currency, here’s what to pay attention to:
+When someone suggests you invest in a particular asset, here’s what to pay attention to:

-– The cryptos are generally open source, if not, it is doubtful.
+– Cryptocurrencies are generally open source, if not, it is doubtful.
 When a currency is hidden by code, it is most often because they want to hide the fact that they are not actually cryptos.

 WHERE THE TRUE RISK IS?